RFA0608/QQS3C/README.md

 1. Using ARX:
    * ctrl_arx_enc.cpp

      ↳ Unlike "ctrl_arx_enc.py" provided by Python, "ctrl_arx_enc.cpp" is encrypted using Microsoft SEAL.
-This allow for slightly faster sampling times.
+This allows for slightly faster sampling times.

 ### Go version controller
 You can check the "ctrl_intmat_enc.go" controller file, which is written in Go, in the "interface/controller/go" folder of the code.